-Earlier this month, my colleague and I had the pleasure of attending WeddingWire World Chicago on behalf of Blue Magnet Interactive.
-The event intended to educate vendors about different strategies for successfully marketing their wedding business online.
-After a fun-filled day attending panel discussions and presentations by industry experts, we walked away armed with the latest trends and insightful tips for marketing your hotel’s wedding business.
-In this blog, we’ll share our key takeaways from WeddingWire’s event, including facts and figures provided by the speakers, to ensure that you are well-equipped to market your hotel as an ideal venue for weddings and receptions.
+My colleague and I had the pleasure of attending 2014 WeddingWire World Chicago on behalf of Blue Magnet Interactive.
+The event educated vendors about different strategies for successfully marketing their wedding business online.
+After a fun-filled day attending panel discussions and presentations by industry experts, we walked away armed with the latest trends and insightful tips for wedding venue marketing.
+We’ll share our key takeaways from WeddingWire’s event, including facts and figures provided by the speakers, to ensure you are well-equipped to market your hotel as an ideal venue for weddings and receptions.

-Did you know that 1 out of every 4 minutes spent online is specifically spent on a social networking site?
-Today’s engaged couple is extremely social, and typically begins the research phase of selecting a wedding reception site by browsing your social media pages and looking for things like pictures, reviews and the vendor’s personality.
-The speakers offered countless tips for sharing wedding content on social media to help generate more engagement and sell your services as a wedding vendor.
+Today’s engaged couple is extremely social, and typically begins the research phase of selecting a wedding reception site by browsing your social media pages and looking for things like pictures, reviews, and the vendor’s personality.

-Some of our favorite recommendations that can be applied to your hotel’s social strategy include:
+Some of our favorite recommendations from WeddingWire World you can apply to your wedding venue’s social media strategy include:

 - Sell your area and features.
 If a highlight of your hotel is the stunning view of the bay from the rooms on the top floor, ask your followers a no-brainer question.
 For example, ask: What view do you want to wake up to after your special day?

-- Ask open ended questions.
-It’s easy to answer yes or no, so challenge your followers to engage with your hotel by asking a question that elicits an emotion.
+- Ask open-ended questions.
+It is easy to answer yes or no, so challenge your followers to engage with your hotel by asking a question that elicits an emotion.
 For example, ask: Where do you want your first dance to be, and why?

 - Get specific.
 Find out the key elements that your guests look for when planning their wedding so you can tailor your content to their interests.
 For example, ask: What is the top thing you need to make your wedding a success?